sybrenstuvel/vidstuff/README.md

 1. Run `git submodule init` and `git submodule update` if you haven't done this yet.
 Doing it twice is fine too.
 2. Create a Python 3 virtualenv and `pip install -U -r requirements.txt`.
-3. Install ffmpeg, mkvtoolnix, and inkscape.
+3. Install ffmpeg, mkvtoolnix, curl, and inkscape.
-4. Install the fonts from the 'fonts' directory.

 ### Updating from last year to this year